Why play is important for newborn motor skills development

 Play ideas to get newborns moving

-- Dangle some fun, bright objects above your baby to encourage reaching.
-You can put toys within easy reach by attaching a frame over a pram or bouncer and hanging toys from it.
-Just make sure that your baby can’t get tangled in the strings.
+- Dangle fun, bright, noisy objects above your baby to encourage reaching.
+Set up a frame over a mat, pram or bouncer, and hang toys from it.
+Just make sure that your baby can’t get tangled in strings.

 - Give your baby time to play on the floor and move their body.
 Try not to rush your baby into doing things before they’re ready.
 Just enjoy watching your baby play.